SIM RACING - full mouse control or keyboard and mouse control

 • KeyboardSplitterXbox (Github)

-• very very specific feeder. it treats every connected keyboard (virtual or physical) as a separate device (otherwise windows will receive inputs all the same)
+• a very very specific feeder. it treats every connected keyboard (virtual or physical) as a separate device (otherwise windows will receive inputs all the same)

 • vJoySerialFeeder (Github)